aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ## About Windows template
-The blog [Building a high-performance Windows workstation on AWS for graphics intensive applications](https://aws.amazon.com/blogs/compute/building-a-high-performance-windows-workstation-on-aws-for-graphics-intensive-applications/) walks through use of [Windows Server template](WIndowsServer-NICE-DCV.yaml) to provision and manage a GPU Windows instance.

 Default Windows AMI is now Windows Server 2022 English-Full-Base.
 You can retrieve SSM paths to other AMIs from [Parameter Store console](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-store-finding-public-parameters.html#paramstore-discover-public-console), [AWS CloudShell](https://aws.amazon.com/cloudshell/) or [AWS CLI](https://aws.amazon.com/cli/).
 Refer to [Query for the Latest Windows AMI Using Systems Manager Parameter Store](https://aws.amazon.com/blogs/mt/query-for-the-latest-windows-ami-using-systems-manager-parameter-store/) blog for more information.

+To update NICE DCV Server, connect via Fleet Manager Remote Desktop console using `RDPconnect` link and run `C:\Users\Administrator\update-DCV.cmd`

+### GPU Windows instances
+The blog [Building a high-performance Windows workstation on AWS for graphics intensive applications](https://aws.amazon.com/blogs/compute/building-a-high-performance-windows-workstation-on-aws-for-graphics-intensive-applications/) walks through use of [Windows Server template](WIndowsServer-NICE-DCV.yaml) to provision and manage a GPU Windows instance.

-If you provision a supported [GPU graphics instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/accelerated-computing-instances.html#gpu-instances), you can choose to specify which graphics driver to install.
+If you provision a supported [GPU graphics instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/accelerated-computing-instances.html#gpu-instances), you can choose to specify [which graphics driver](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/install-nvidia-driver.html#nvidia-driver-instance-type) to install.
 Note that the NVIDIA GRID, NVIDIA Gaming and AMD drivers are for AWS customers only and you are bound by conditions and terms as per [Install NVIDIA drivers on Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/install-nvidia-driver.html) and [Install AMD drivers on Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/install-amd-driver.html).

-Use `download-<DRIVER-TYPE>-driver.cmd` helper batch files in *C:\\Users\\Administrator\\* folder to download the latest NVIDIA GRID, NVIDIA gaming or AMD GPU drivers from AWS.
-Refer to [Prerequisites for accelerated computing instances](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-installing-winprereq.html#setting-up-installing-graphics) for driver installation and configuration instructions.
+\*NICE DCV [version 2023.1](https://aws.amazon.com/about-aws/whats-new/2023/11/nice-dcv-2023-1-webauthn-redirection/) and higher installs a Indirect Display Driver (IDD) which may cause conflicts with GPU display.
+From Windows [Device Manager](https://support.microsoft.com/en-us/windows/open-device-manager-a7f2db46-faaf-24f0-8b7b-9e4a6032fc8c), under `Display adapters`, either disable or uninstall `AWS Indirect Display Device`, and restart Windows

 For NVIDIA GPU instances, CUDA® Toolkit and cuDNN can be downloaded and installed from [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads) and [https://developer.nvidia.com/cudnn-downloads](https://developer.nvidia.com/cudnn-downloads) respectively.

-To update NICE DCV Server, connect via Fleet Manager Remote Desktop console using `RDPconnect` link and run `C:\Users\Administrator\update-DCV.cmd`

 ## About Linux templates
 The login user name depends on Linux distributions as follows: